 Process of onboarding

-The CSU will fully support you to deploy the system; three training sessions will be provided to commissioners to teach you how to use the system and with setting up your schemes and payments.
+You will be fully supported from the outset with a series of training sessions to teach you how to use the system and with setting up your schemes and payments.
+You will be supported for as long as you need this training.

-All training will be supported by eLearning and written material.
-We provide a range of communication material and engagement events to ensure that you can fully engage with service providers and that they are confident in their use of the system.
+All training will be delivered by eLearning and written material.
+We provide a range of communication material and engagement events so that you can fully engage with service providers and that they are confident in their use of the system.

 Please contact us to arrange an initial discussion and plan your deployment.